Carlos Adames

-Carlos Adames (/es/; born 7 May 1994) is a Dominican professional boxer.
+Carlos Adames (/es/; born 7 May 1994) is a Dominican-French professional boxer.
 He has held the World Boxing Council (WBC) middleweight title since 2024.

 Professional career

 Adames represented the Dominican Republic in the World Series of Boxing between 2014 and 2015, accumulating a 4–2 record.

 Adames vs. Souffrant

 Adames made his professional debut in July 2015, defeating Jeff Souffrant by unanimous decision after four rounds.

 Adames vs. Figueroa

 Adames won the vacant WBA Fedecaribe welterweight title in his seventh bout, beating Kelly Figueroa.

 Adames vs. Lopez

 He won another vacant title in his next fight, defeating Patrick Lopez with a fourth-round technical knockout for the WBA Fedelatin title.

 Adames vs. Molina

 In July 2017, he defeated welterweight contender Carlos Molina by unanimous decision (110–98, 110–98, 109–99) after eleven rounds.
 Adames put on a dominant performance, dropping Molina in round two and outclassing him through the rest of the fight.
 However, the fight ended a ten-fight knockout streak for Adames.

 On November, Adames was scheduled to face Frank Rojas in a welterweight bout as part of the 96th WBA Convention in Medellín, but the bout was called off after he failed to make weight.